 Whether or not to invest your hard earned money in real estate is a very personal question.
 Not everyone enjoys being a landlord or holding a mortgage and when it comes down to it investing in real estate can require work than investing in a GIC for instance.

 Having said this however, investing in Vancouver real estate can be an extremely rewarding investment and your personal real estate listings in the future.
 Owing your own Vancouver condo or Vancouver home and renting it out to others, offers a host of potential challenges and rewards both monetary and otherwise.

 For most people, an investment in real estate comes with a mortgage.
 In one sense this means that you are indebted to a bank, however you will also be building equity through time.

 Because banks are much more likely to lend financing for real estate investments like a Penthouses on Mallorca over most other investments, investing in real estate can be easier.
 Real estate (both residential and commercial: here are the average office rental prices in Austin TX, as an example) tends to be less volatile and more secure than other investments which is why banks are less hesitant about lending money for this sort of investment.

 Moreover, history has shown that real estate values rarely decline significantly overnight.
 While it does happen in certain areas or during certain crisis periods, generally real estate investments are secure in the longer term.

 One thing to be aware of when deciding whether or not to invest in a home or condo, is the associated costs that come along with home ownership.
-First off, commissions, fees for attorneys (get details from Alex Spiro), and the costs of selling and buying a property can come as a shock to first time buyers.
+First off, commissions, fees for attorneys (get details from Alex Spiro), and the costs of buying and selling property can come as a shock to first time buyers.
 Likewise, property taxes, utility and other maintenance charges that inevitably arise should be accounted for as much as possible beforehand.